duyhominhnguyen/Self-supervised-Image-Volume-Intra-Inter-Contrastive/README.md

 ### Training Scripts

-First we train the mask embedding.
-This step requires weights from 2D SSL (included in this repository)
+First, we train the mask embedding.
+This step requires weights from 2D SSL (included in this repository).
+The commands are as follows
 ```bash
 # For DeepCluster method
 python -m torch.distributed.launch --nproc_per_node=2 mask_deepcluster_3D.py
 # For SwAV method
 python -m torch.distributed.launch --nproc_per_node=2 mask_swav_3D.py
 ```
+After training the mask embedding, we will obtain the weights `mask_deepcluster.pth` and `mask_swav.pth` in the folder `weights`.

 Then, we train joint 2D-3D SSL.
-This step requires weights from 2D SSL and mask embedding training
+This step requires weights from 2D SSL (`resnet_deepcluster2D.pth` or `resnet_swav2D.pth`) and corresponding weights from embedding training (`mask_deepcluster.pth` or `mask_swav.pth`).
+These weights are available in the folder `weights`.
+The commands are as follows
 ```bash
 # For DeepCluster method
 python -m torch.distributed.launch --nproc_per_node=2 ssl_deepcluster_3D.py
 # For SwAV method
 python -m torch.distributed.launch --nproc_per_node=2 ssl_swav_3D.py
 ```
+After training, we will obtain the weights `deepcluster3D.pth` and `swav3D.pth` in the current folder.

 ## Downstream Tasks
 After obtaining the weights `deepcluster3D.pth` and `swav3D.pth` from joint 2D-3D SSL training, we use these weights for downstream tasks.
 In this repository, we provide the scripts for demonstrating the segmentation task in MMWHS dataset (both CT and MRI).

-### Data preparation
+### Data Preparation
 First, download the dataset from [this link](https://zmiclab.github.io/zxh/0/mmwhs/data.html).
 Please note that we only use the folders `ct_train` and `mri_train` since the test sets do not contain ground-truths.
 The train/test splits are as follows for both CT and MRT datasets (the numbers are image indices)
 ```
 train: